Why I Kicked My Keurig to the Curb

 Be good to yourself.
 Be good to the earth.

 I, Erin Chamerlik, am a Holistic Nutrition Educator, not a physician.
 As such, I do not diagnose or treat disease; rather I help support the healing response of the body through food, nutritional supplements, and relaxation exercises.
 This information is educational only and is not intended to replace the advice of a healthcare professional.
-The statements made by Erin Chamerlik or Get Better Wellness, Inc. have not been evaluated by the FDA .
-Any products mentioned are not intended to diagnose, treat, cure, or prevent any disease.
+The statements made by Erin Chamerlik or Get Better Wellness, Inc. have not been evaluated by the FDA.
+Any products mentioned are not intended to diagnose, treat, cure, or prevent any disease and I may earn a small affiliate commission.
 Consult with your physician if you have any concerns about changing your diet or taking supplements.